Fresh Caught Dungeness Crab in Downtown Victoria

 My girlfriend and I visited this restaurant while travelling to Victoria, it was the right choice.
 The view from the restaurant was calming and perfect for dinner.
 We have high expectations when it comes to seafood – the Dungeness crab was so exquisite that we came back a second time for it!
 I highly suggest visiting this restaurant if you are in Victoria ~ Sameer J

-Dungeness crabs are harvested from traps in the waters surrounding Vancouver Island, and are held in our saltwater tank, so you know they’re going to be as fresh as possible.
+Dungeness crabs are harvested from traps in the waters surrounding Vancouver Island and are held in our saltwater tank, so you know they’re going to be as fresh as possible.
 Named after Dungeness, Washington, located along the Juan de Fuca Strait, this variety of crab can actually be found as far north as Alaska and as far south as Baja California Sur, Mexico, so the Vancouver Island coast is prime real estate for the delicious Dungeness.

 A happy, healthy crab should be quite active and have a hard reddish-brown shell with some purple spots near the front and claws that end in a white tip.
 Dungeness crabs can grow up to 9 inches wide and weigh up to 3 lbs— making a hearty meal of rich & succulent crab meat.
-The smaller pieces of meat from legs and claws tend to be sweeter than the larger pieces of meat from the main body, and a higher or lower salinity in the water where they develop can also make a different in the taste and texture.
+The smaller pieces of meat from legs and claws tend to be sweeter than the larger pieces of meat from the main body, and a higher or lower salinity in the water where they develop can also make a difference in the taste and texture.

 Fact: Did you know that the Dungeness crab (Cancer magister) is the state crustacean of Oregon?
 It’s true!
 Schoolchildren at Sunset Primary School lobbied to have the Dungeness crab designated as the state crustacean in 2009, due to its importance to the Oregon economy.